 Barcelona Neighbourhood Cheat Sheet

-| Area | Vibe | Typical budget hotel/night | Typical mid-range/night | Best for |
+| Area | Vibe | Typical Budget Hotel/Night | Typical Mid-Range/Night | Best For |

 |---|---|---|---|---|

-| Eixample | Grid city, wide streets, central | €80–110 | €130–200 | First-timers, architecture, convenience |
+| Eixample | Grid layout, wide streets, central | €80–110 | €130–200 | First-timers, architecture, convenience |

-| El Born / Sant Pere | Medieval streets, food scene, lively | €75–100 | €120–180 | Food lovers, nightlife, beach proximity |
+| El Born / Sant Pere | Historic streets, lively dining scene | €75–100 | €120–180 | Food lovers, nightlife, beach access |

-| Gothic Quarter | Medieval core, ultra-central, tourist-dense | €70–100 | €110–170 | Walkers and travellers prioritising location |
+| Gothic Quarter | Historic centre, tourist-heavy | €70–100 | €110–170 | Central sightseeing |

-| Gràcia | Former independent town, local, quiet squares | €65–90 | €100–160 | Local atmosphere, repeat visitors, quieter stays |
+| Gràcia | Local, village-like atmosphere | €65–90 | €100–160 | Quiet stays and local experiences |

-| Barceloneta | Beach neighbourhood, summer premium | €80–110 | €130–190 | Beach-focused trips and summer stays |
+| Barceloneta | Beachfront neighbourhood | €80–110 | €130–190 | Beach-focused trips |

-| Las Ramblas | Tourist corridor, noisy, overpriced | €90–130 | €150–230 | Not recommended for most first stays |
+| Las Ramblas | Noisy tourist corridor | €90–130 | €150–230 | Generally not recommended |

 Best Areas to Stay in Barcelona for First-Timers